 4) They will simply walk away whilst you are just getting warmed up

 5) They will get angry… you NEVER want that to happen, you’ll come off second best every time.

 9. The road toll in Thailand is appalling

 Despite their generally affable nature, great food and endless smiles, Thais don’t do the driving thing well.
 And it’s dangerous.
-Thailand has been listed as the most dangerous place in the world to drive.
+Thailand has been listed amongst the top 10 most dangerous places to drive in the world for the last decade.
 Currently Number 4 as reported by the WHO, 2019.